 Determining Who Is at Fault

-In building your case, your attorney will obtain and analyze a large amount of evidence surrounding the accident.
+In building your case, your attorney will obtain and analyze much evidence surrounding the accident.
 It’s critical that the evidence gathering begins early because there are time-sensitive elements, such as testing for drugs and alcohol.
 You need a legal team who knows what details may be required and which specific documentation will be crucial in your case.
 These may include reports from police and eyewitnesses, physical evidence, photos and videos from the scene, truck loading tickets, vehicle inspections, and truck driver hours-of-service logs.

 A spinal cord injury caused by a truck accident can completely change your life overnight.
 Daily tasks that were once easy might now seem nearly impossible to do.
 On top of that, you may see your medical bills continue to pile and not know how they will be paid.
-The strain on you and your family may already seem too much to bear.
+The strain on you and your family may seem too much to bear.

 - Lost wages